 Regarding football, no one can question the impact that the Brazilians have had on the game.
 From Pele to Carlos Alberto Torres to Garrincha, to Ronaldo and now Neymar and Vinicius Jr, the Brazilians have always got the fans on their feet.
 The skills they brought were unmatched.
-It is the reason that the country has five World Cups to their name, the most by any nation.
+It is the reason that the country features the most times on FIFA World Cup winners list, winning five times.

 The nation was also the first to win the World Cup, which accorded them the honour of keeping the World Cup Trophy called the Jules Rimet trophy permanently.
 However, this skill comes with a hefty price tag in modern football.
 As they say, you pay the best for getting the best.
 Over the years, transfer fees have risen exorbitantly over the years, and it is no surprise that Brazilians now command very high fees.

 So, FootTheBall brings you the top 10 Brazilian transfers of all time.

 Neymar Jr (€222 million to PSG)